sipec/polylove/README.md

 Export `SUPABASE_INSTANCE_ID` with the instance id displayed in your Supabase API settings.

+### Get a RapidAPI key for GeoDB

+Sign up to the basic plan on [RapidAPI](https://rapidapi.com/wirefreethought/api/geodb-cities/playground/apiendpoint_b648c05d-eef2-429f-a25a-1f3a743d8a3d) and create an API key.
+RapidAPI is used to access to the GeoDB API.

 ### Creating the secrets in Google Secret Manager

 Enable Google Secret Manager in the [Google Cloud console](https://console.cloud.google.com/apis/api/secretmanager.googleapis.com/overview).
 You will need to activate billing on your project.

 Create one secret for each key in common/src/secrets.ts.
-The important ones are the Supabase credentials which you can find in your Supabase API settings.
+You can find the Supbase credentials in you Supabase API settings.
+Note that you should put the service_role/secret api key in SUPABASE_KEY, not the public key.

+The GeoDB one is the RapidAPI key you generated.

 You probably can put random values for the rest and let the features be broken.

 Run this command to get your service account email: